-This 16 year-old is on the Autism Spectrum and has multiple disabilities.He began playing violin when he was five years old and continues to take private lessons.
-His specialized school does not have a Band and Orchestra program.
+Tony is on the Autism Spectrum and has multiple disabilities.He began playing violin when he was five years old.

-He has performed in recitals, played solo pieces for school events, friends and relatives.
+He has performed in recitals and played solo pieces for school events, friends and relatives.
 He even played as the bride walked down the aisle at a wedding.

 His ability to play violin allows him to diversify his interests, gain self-confidence, exhibit socially appropriate behaviors and receive recognition for mastering a unique skill.